beyondessential/tamanu/README.md

 This will start a build & watch process on the lan server and the shared directory.

-If you're working on backend functionality, it's much, _much_ quicker easier to drive development with testing.
+If you're working on backend functionality, it's much, _much_ quicker and easier to drive development with testing.
 You can set up predictable test data rather than having to click through a bunch of UI screens every time, and the live-reload turnaround is way faster than the desktop version. (this is in addition to the fact that any backend functionality should have tests against it anyway)